A brief overview of human interaction with Psychedelics

 1963: The Spring Grove Experiments commenced, consisting of hundreds of psychiatric patients receiving psychedelic treatment at the Spring Grove Clinic in Maryland.
 It had been the most comprehensive study of its time, prompting new understandings into psychedelics but also generating concerns over scientific credibility.

 1966-1971: The possession, sale and manufacture of most psychedelic drugs begins to become prohibited in the US, Canada, and UK

 Plato (c. ~429-347)

-There's an often-touted claim that the very origin of Western philosophy is rooted in or triggered by the intake of psychedelics, and it doesn't take much sifting through some of the most famous works of Greek thinkers (like Plato) to see how this could be so.
+There's an often-touted claim that the very origin of philosophy is rooted in or triggered by the intake of psychedelics, and it doesn't take much sifting through the works of the most famous Greek philosophers (like Plato) to see how this could be so.

 Plato's work delves seemingly deeper into metaphysics than any since his time as he describes notions that are, today, considered a staple of typical psychedelic thought - for instance, his transcendent notion of the ideal realm of existence (separate from the immaterial) or his ego-dissolving thought experiments relating to identity.